immersivecognition/immersivecognition.github.io/source/content/people/matthew-warburton.md

 # Profile

 I gained my Mechanical Engineering MEng from the University of Leeds in 2016.
+I worked in industry as a design engineer for a company designing automation machinery, before returning to academia as a research assisstant.
+I then started my PhD in 2019.

 # Research interests

-I work as a research assistant on the Human-Like Computing project.
-By using Virtual Reality we aim to investigate how humans make decisions when interacting with cluttered environments, like a fridge shelf.
-By studying human behaviour in these scenarios we hope to inform robotics research in the area and make robotic decision making more understandable to humans.
+I joined the lab due to my interest in virtual reality and how it can be used to study behaviour, and worked on the Human-Like Computing project where we investigated how humans navigate cluttered environments.
+I am also interested in behaviour where motor control and decision-making meet, and have investigated this using a variety of methods, including virtual reality and online experiments.